Time value of carbon

-The time value of carbon is a conjecture that there is a greater benefit from reducing carbon dioxide (or other greenhouse gas) emissions immediately than reducing the same amount of emissions (or rate of emissions) in the future.
+The time value of carbon is a conjecture that there is a greater benefit from reducing carbon dioxide or other greenhouse gas reduction immediately than reducing the same amount of emissions (or rate of emissions) in the future.
 According to this conjecture, carbon emissions are subject to a discount rate, similar to money, which means that the timing of carbon emissions is important to consider alongside their magnitude.
-This is not to be confused with the monetary discount rate applied to carbon emission or sequestration projects.
+This is not to be confused with the monetary discount rate applied to carbon emission or carbon sequestration projects.
 Rather, it is a discount rate applied to the physical carbon itself.

 Origins

 Applying a discount rate to a physical resource can be attributed to works as early as S. V. Ciriacy-Wantrup's 1968 book Resource Conservation: Economics and Policies.
-More contemporary examples that refer specifically to the time value of carbon include "The Time Value of Carbon in Bottom-Up Studies," a chapter written by Kenneth R. Richards for the 1997 book Economics of Carbon Sequestration in Forestry, as well as Larry Strain's 2017 white paper, "The Time Value of Carbon," developed for the Carbon Leadership Forum.
+More contemporary examples that refer specifically to the time value of carbon include "The Time Value of Carbon in Bottom-Up Studies," a chapter written by Kenneth R. Richards for the 1997 book Economics of Carbon Sequestration in Forestry, Larry Strain's 2017 white paper, "The Time Value of Carbon," developed for the Carbon Leadership Forum, as well as "The time value of carbon: An introductory exploration to support better decision making" published by Arup in 2024.